Nico Hoerner Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.9 K/9, which ranks 14th in MLB.
+- The Marlins pitching staff ranks 10th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Marlins have the 24th-ranked team ERA across all league pitching staffs (4.84).
+- The Marlins have the 23rd-ranked team ERA among all MLB pitching staffs (4.80).

 © 2023 Data Skrive.
 All rights reserved.